 - Parent Information: Parents will drop-off and pick-up their children at the appropriate classroom.

 - Snack Break: Students in both the AM and PM sessions will be provided with a snack of goldfish crackers and a drink.
 If allergies are a concern with your child, please send a snack for you child and let the instructor know that you are providing a special snack due to allergies.
+For December only, students will have tea with milk and sugar and shortbread cookies.

 - Permission Statement: The program participation statement on the Registration Form must be signed in order to process your child’s registration.